 Resources that require a separate password

 Some resources are not compatible with the normal login system and require a separate username and password.
 There are links to our password list for all such databases and journals on the relevant database and e-journal pages.
 The full list of passwords can also be seen on our "Password protected resources" page.
-To access the password page you will need to login to the University Intranet using your network username and password.
+To access the password page you will need to login to the University Intranet using your network username and password (as above).